MobQoL-7D: A preference-based measure of mobility-related quality of life

 At present the MobQoL-7D has only been validated for use in adults, however we are planning to develop a child version.

 The survey has been translated into a range of other languages; each version has been professionally translated, edited and separately evaluated by a native speaker.
 However, formal peer-reviewed validation of the translated versions has only been carried out on the Welsh version, therefore the validity and reliability of the other translations cannot be guaranteed.
-Noting this caveat, the unvalidated translated surveys are available below:
+Noting this caveat, the unvalidated translated surveys are available below (surveys are password protected to avoid alteration, please open in ‘read-only’ mode):

 - MobQoL-7D Survey (Swedish)